stackforge/pecan/docs/source/deployment.rst

 ++++++++

-`CherryPy <http://cherrypy.org/>`__ offers a pure Python HTTP/1.1-compliant WSGI thread-pooled webserver.
-It can support pure WSGI Pecan applications easily and even serve static files like a production server would do.
+`CherryPy <http://cherrypy.org/>`__ offers a pure Python HTTP/1.1-compliant WSGI thread-pooled web server.
+It can support Pecan applications easily and even serve static files like a production server would do.

 The examples that follow are geared towards using CherryPy as the server in charge of handling a Pecan app along with serving static files.